EddieSherban/elden_ring_death_counter/README.md

  # Note on Operating Systems
    Currently only tested on my windows computer, i'm not sure how functionality with other OS works, or if it even works on other computers.

+# TO FIX:
+ There's this weird bug where the place that the application runs from will not be clickable.
+For example if you run the script from VSCode, VSCode is no longer clickable, but you can alt tab to it and edit text, so you have to ALT+F4 then reopen it.
+Same thing goes for if you open the program from File Explorer: when the program ends, Explorer is not clickable unless you switch to it, then ALT+F4 out of it, and reopen it.